-- A. Except as otherwise provided in this contract, all bargaining unit teaching positions shall be filled with annual, professional service, or continuing contract teachers. - B. The Board shall issue individual contracts to each teacher.
-The individual contract shall be signed by the teacher within 20 duty days of its issuance and shall be returned to the Employment Services Department.
-If any individual contract contains any provision inconsistent with this Contract, this Contract shall be controlling. - C. The following types of contracts shall apply to non-tenured teachers:
+- A. Except as otherwise provided in this contract, all bargaining unit teaching positions shall be filled with probationary, annual, professional service, or continuing contract teachers pursuant to Florida Statutes. - B. The Board shall issue individual contracts to each teacher.
+The individual contract shall be signed by the teacher within twenty (20) duty days of its issuance and shall be returned to the Employment Services Department.
+If any individual contract contains any provision inconsistent with this Contract, this Contract shall be controlling.